 For anyone who wants to help prevent suicide and contribute to a safer community.
 The training runs for three and a half hours and aims to make you alert to the signs of suicide.

-This is a two-day workshop to equip you with a range of skills and strategies to provide help to someone experiencing a mental health issue.
+This training is to equip you with a range of skills and strategies to provide help to someone experiencing a mental health issue.
 The program is internationally recognised, and on successful completion of the training, you'll receive a certificate of accreditation for three years.